samyakpadwekar/Java_backend/Spring Core/Readme.md

 For more info refer <a href="https://www.geeksforgeeks.org/spring-difference-between-beanfactory-and-applicationcontext/" target="_blank">gfg</a>

-### How do you create an application context with Spring?
+### 21.How do you create an application context with Spring?
-### What are the different options available to create Application Contexts for Spring?
+### 22.What are the different options available to create Application Contexts for Spring?
-### How does Spring know where to search for Components or Beans?
+### 23.How does Spring know where to search for Components or Beans?
-### What is Dependency Injection?
+### 24.What is Dependency Injection?
-### Can you give few examples of Dependency Injection?
+### 25.Can you give few examples of Dependency Injection?
-### How Can We Inject Beans in Spring?
+### 26.How Can We Inject Beans in Spring?
-### What is setter injection?
+### 27.What is setter injection?
-### What is constructor injection?
+### 28.What is constructor injection?
-### Which Is the Best Way of Injecting Beans and Why?
+### 29.Which Is the Best Way of Injecting Beans and Why?
 1. *All Required Dependencies Are Available at Initialization Time* - \
 We create an object by calling a constructor.
 If the constructor expects all required dependencies as parameters,then we can be 100% sure that the class will never be instantiated without its dependencies injected.